 Incorporate your brand colours, include quality imagery of your staff or products on offer and remember to provide information in a neat and succinct way.

 This way your website will catch the eyes of your audience and hold their attention for longer.

 It is important to organise the content on your website to improve the ease of use and accessibility, keep things streamlined by using a search bar and a navigation bar.

 For your search bar it is worth making it visible down the side of the screen or top left or right hand corner, so visitors can easily find it and type in their search term.

-As a side note: it may be that you prioritise your SEO strategy even further and your top individual product pages rank top for certain search terms in search engine results.
+As a side note: it may be that you prioritise your SEO strategy even further and your top individual product pages rank top for certain search terms in Google.

 For your navigation bar, keep it neat and tidy, there is nothing worse than tabs that have vague titles and then open up to a host of 20 different pages that don’t relate directly to that section of your website.

 Using a top down approach can be helpful for users, and this includes listing the most important and most used resources and pages first.